-Sampling Rate Conversion

-Output SR Select the Output Sampling Rate from the drop down list.
+Sampling Rate Conversion Output SR Select the Output Sampling Rate from the drop down list.
 Filter Type Offers the choice of Lin.
 Phase, Min Phase or Apodising.

-- Linear Phase features constant group delay, thanks to the linear phase, and has a symmetric impulse response, but also longer rings. - Minimum Phase features an asymmetric impulse response and, eponymously, minimum phase response - Apodizing offers the steepest response around the Nyquist point and linear phase.
+Linear Phase features response, but also lon constant group delay, thanks to the linear phase, and has a symmetric impulse ger rings.

+• Minimum Phase features an asymmetric impulse response with minimum phase response

+Apodizing offers the steepest response around the Nyquist point and linear phase.
 It offers the best of both worlds for the about the same computational effort as the 2 other designs